opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### What is the rollout timeline for Dyanmic TAO?
 What determines the timing?

-Dynamic TAO was introduced by proposal, approved by senate vote, and deployed as an upgrade to Bittensor main network in February, 2025 after a year of research, development, and testing.
+Dynamic TAO was introduced by proposal, approved by senate vote, and deployed as an upgrade to Bittensor main network on February 13, 2025 after a year of research, development, and testing.

 Any subsequent modifications require a new proposal to be introduced to a new upgrade following the same process.